 Think of it this way.
 When your apartment or house has a leak or broken appliance.
-Are you going to post about it on Social media for days or even weeks before fixing it or are you going to get to work trying to fix it?
+Are you going to post about it on Social media for days or even weeks before fixing it, or are you going to get to work trying to fix it?
 The same goes for friendships and/or relationships.
-Do not vent to social media about your relationship have a conversation with the person(s) you’re in relation with unless you are prepared to share ALL OF YOUR shortcomings!
+Do not vent to social media about your relationship.
+Have a conversation with the person(s) you’re with unless you are prepared to share ALL OF YOUR shortcomings!
 Do not try to show up or embarrass or send a message via social media.

 2. Be respectful of your friend and/or partner’s other friends and family and expect the same.

-You may not like one of your friend’s and/or partner’s other friends or family members, but instead of trashing and tearing them down and involving your friend or partner have a respectful adult conversation to try and resolve or mend things.
+You may not like one of your friends and/or partner’s other friends or family members, but instead of trashing and tearing them down and involving your friend or partner, have a respectful adult conversation to resolve or mend things.
 Nothing good can come from you libeling, attacking and attempting to discredit someone else.
-Make an effort to be in a healthy communicative interaction with people that you WILL have to share space with, that your partner love.
+Make an effort to be in healthy communicative interaction with people that you WILL have to share space with that your partner love.

 1. Actively work on you.

 Friendships and/or relationships are the process of evolution.
 Your friend(s) and/or partner should be able to support you and you do the same.
-However if you are simply knee deep in their business and their endeavors you cannot evolve on your behalf in the best way.
-Yes you may have times where one of your friends and/or your partner may need you, but to completely dump your dreams and abandon your own ambition is a recipe for disaster.
+However, if you are merely knee-deep in their business and their endeavors, you cannot evolve on your behalf in the best way.
+Yes, you may have times where one of your friends and/or your partner may need you, but to completely dump your dreams and abandon your own ambition is a recipe for disaster.